typelevel/typelevel.github.com/src/welcome/welcome.md

 Types are an essential part of Scala and central to the philosophy of Typelevel.
 If you think back to your professor or teacher in mathematics and physics, they would tell you to “label your work”.
 A value of `10` could represent 10 meters, 10 seconds, 10 kilograms, or 10 meters per second.
 The labels provide context and help verify that your calculations are correct.
 If you expected a result in meters per second but instead got kilometers per second, the labels immediately indicated that something had gone wrong.

+Programming follows the same principle, but types do more than label values.
+A type describes the set of values that are allowed in a particular place.
+If a parameter has type `String`, we cannot pass it an `Int`.
+If a value has type `Power`, we cannot accidentally use a duration, distance, or amount of energy in its place.

+That second part is just as important as the first: a type also describes what values are **not** allowed.
+This is one reason a compiler is so helpful.
+It does not merely translate our program into something the machine can run; it also checks whether the pieces we connected are allowed to fit together.
+When the types do not line up, the compiler stops us before the mistake reaches production.

-Programming follows the same principle.
-Rather than relying on comments or variable names to describe what a value represents, we use types.
+Rather than relying only on comments or variable names to describe what a value represents, we use types.
 A type gives meaning to a value, defines which values are valid, and determines which operations make sense.
 This philosophy is at the heart of the Typelevel ecosystem.

 The Scala Language already has its own types, such as `List`, `Int`, and `String`.
 Typelevel’s libraries can take it even further.
 We start with a simple example, power: